awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/template-paper-review.md

 ## 4. Experiment & Result

 The model used consists of 74.7M parameters, which found to be the optimal number.
 Upscaling this number wasn’t giving any improvement and reducing was affecting the accuracy.
-They used Cross Entropy loss function and trained the model for 2.5 months on FLickR Dataset until the convergence of the validation set accuracy.
+They used Cross Entropy loss function and trained the model for 2.5 months on FlickR Dataset until the convergence of the validation set accuracy.

 ### Dataset